MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsUserServicesConfiguration.md

 ```

 ### -AnonymousUserGracePeriod
-**Below Content Applies To:** Lync Server 2010

-Represents the amount of time an anonymous (unauthenticated) user can remain in a meeting without an authenticated user being present in that same meeting.
-For example, if this value is set to 15 minutes an anonymous user can stay in the meeting for, at most, 15 minutes before an authenticated user must join.
-If an authenticated user does not join before the grace period expires then the anonymous user will be removed from the meeting.

-The AnonymousUserGracePeriod must be specified using the following format: days.minutes:seconds (for example, 0.00:30:00 for 30 minutes).
-The grace period can be set to any value between 0 second and 1 day; the default value is 90 minutes (01:30:00).

-**Below Content Applies To:** Lync Server 2013

-Represents the amount of time an anonymous (unauthenticated) user can remain in a meeting without an authenticated user being present in that same meeting.
-For example, if this value is set to 15 minutes an anonymous user can stay in the meeting for, at most, 15 minutes before an authenticated user must join.
-If an authenticated user does not join before the grace period expires then the anonymous user will be removed from the meeting.
-This setting applies to both scheduled meetings and to ad-hoc meetings created by clicking Meet Now in Microsoft Lync.

-The AnonymousUserGracePeriod must be specified using the following format: days.hours:minutes:seconds (for example, 0.00:30:00 for 30 minutes).
-The grace period can be set to any value between 0 second and 1 day; the default value is 90 minutes (01:30:00).

-**Below Content Applies To:** Skype for Business Server 2015

 Represents the amount of time an anonymous (unauthenticated) user can remain in a meeting without an authenticated user being present in that same meeting.
 For example, if this value is set to 15 minutes an anonymous user can stay in the meeting for, at most, 15 minutes before an authenticated user must join.
 If an authenticated user does not join before the grace period expires then the anonymous user will be removed from the meeting.